 Information about undergraduate degrees in Computer Science at UTPA

-The Department of Computer Science offers an CAC/ABET accredited Bachelor of Science in Computer Science (BSCS) degree with a major in computer science.
-The Department also offers an 18-hour minor in computer science.
+The Department of Computer Science offers a CAC/ABET accredited Bachelor’s Degree of Science in Computer Science (BSCS) degree, and a joint EAC/ABET accredited Computer Engineering Degree with the Electrical Engineering Department.
+The Department also offers a 19-hour minor in computer science.

 Students should seek advisement from the computer science faculty in their freshman year to plan a timely completion of their degree.
 An official degree plan must be filled with the department upon completion of 60 hours of University courses.
 For detailed information regarding undergraduate admission, please refer to UTPA's undergraduate catalog.

 The Department of Computer Science is a part of the College of Engineering and Computer Science at the University of Texas - Pan American.
 We are located in Edinburg, Texas, close to South Padre Island and Mexico.
 The University of Texas - Pan American is a component of the University of Texas System with an enrollment of over 20,000 students.
 The Department of Computer Science offers a CAC/ABET accredited Bachelor’s Degree of Science in Computer Science (BSCS) degree, and a joint EAC/ABET accredited Computer Engineering Degree with the Electrical Engineering Department.
 The Department also offers a 19-hour minor in computer science.
 The Department offers Master's in Computer Science and Master's in Information Technology degrees.
 Please come by the department offices on the third floor of the Engineering building and discuss the opportunity of studying Computer Science with us.